 Definition of Farce

-A farce is a literary genre and the type of a comedy that makes the use of highly exaggerated and funny situations aimed at entertaining the audience.
-Farce is also a subcategory of dramatic comedy that is different from other forms of comedy, as it only aims at making the audience laugh.
-It uses elements like physical humor, deliberate absurdity, bawdy jokes and drunkenness just to make people laugh and we often see one‑dimensional characters in ludicrous situations in farces.
+A farce is a literary genre and type of comedy that makes use of highly exaggerated and funny situations aimed at entertaining the audience.
+Farce is also a subcategory of dramatic comedy, which is different from other forms of comedy as it only aims at making the audience laugh.
+It uses elements like physical humor, deliberate absurdity, bawdy jokes, and drunkenness just to make people laugh.
+We often see one‑dimensional characters in ludicrous situations in farces.

 Oscar Wilde’s novel, The Importance of Being Earnest, is one of the best verbal farces.
-Just like a typical farce that contains basic elements like mockery of upper class, disgraceful physical humor, absurdity and mistaken identities, this novel also contains demonstrates these features of a farce.
-The most absurd thing in this is the fact that Miss Prism commits a blunder by leaving her manuscript in perambulator and instead putting her child into her handbag.
+Just like a typical farce that contains basic elements, such as mockery of the upper class, disgraceful physical humor, absurdity, and mistaken identities, this novel also demonstrates these features of a farce.
+The most absurd thing in tale is the fact that Miss Prism commits a blunder by leaving her manuscript in the pram, and puts her child into her handbag.

 Function of Farce

 The basic purpose of a farcical comedy is to evoke laughter.
-We usually find farces in theater and films and sometimes in other literary works too.
-In fact, these combine stereotype characters and exaggeration to create humor.
-Although a farce may appear only funny, however they also contain deeper implications on account of the use of satirical elements.
+We usually find farces in theater and films, and sometimes in other literary works too.
+In fact, all of these forms combine stereotyped characters and exaggeration to create humor.
+Although a farce may appear only to be funny, they often contain deeper implications on account of the use of satirical elements.
 In terms of plots, farces are often incomprehensible; hence, the audiences are not encouraged to follow the plot in order to avoid becoming overwhelmed and confused.
-Moreover, farces also contain improbable coincidences and generally mock at weaknesses of humans and human society.
+Moreover, farces also contain improbable coincidences, and generally mock weaknesses of humans and human society.